dashosaur/AdventOfCode2020/README.md

 # Advent of Code 2020

-These are (soon to be) my [Advent of Code 2020](https://adventofcode.com/2020) puzzle solutions.
-They are written in Swift and can be run with the included Xcode project.
+These are my [Advent of Code 2020](https://adventofcode.com/2020) puzzle solutions.
+They are written in Swift and can be run as a command line tool on macOS with the included Xcode project.

 ## Running Puzzles